hathibelagal-dev/instantpolyglot/docs/eng/Hungarian.md

 ### Names and titles

 In Hungarian, the family name comes before the given name.
-For example, in the name "Nagy János", "Nagy" is the family name and "János" is the given name.
+For example, in the name “Nagy János”, “Nagy” is the family name and “János” is the given name.

 Titles are used frequently and are placed before the family name:
 - Nagy úr (Mr. Nagy)